emercoin/docs/en/020_Blockchain_Services/010_EmcSSL/011_EmcSSL_Guide.md

 This article will guide you through step by step instructions for using [EmcSSL](EmcSSL_Introduction) to create a new certificate and use it to log in without a password to a website that supports it.
-The guide assumes you are running the [Emercoin GUI wallet](../../General_Usage/Running_Emercoin) and have some [EMC](../../Introduction/The_EMC_Currency) in your wallet balance.
+The guide assumes you are running the <b>Emercoin GUI wallet</b> and have some [EMC](../../Introduction/The_EMC_Currency) in your wallet balance.

 Follow these steps: